for-io/js-sandbox/README.md

 // Get the result and convert it to long long result = resultAndInfo.getResult().asLong();

-// Get stats about the last execution of the script ExecutionStats stats = resultAndInfo.getStats();
+// Get statistics about the last execution of the script ExecutionStats stats = resultAndInfo.getStats();

 // Print the result (number 70)